Sajjad-Gholinia/Statistical-methods/README.md

 ## 4) Cattle Weight Prediction

-The dependent variable is the one we aim to predict or model, and the independent variable is the one that affects the dependent variable or is used to predict it.\n
+The dependent variable is the one we aim to predict or model, and the independent variable is the one that affects the dependent variable or is used to predict it.

-In this example, hand girth (independent variable) can be used to predict the weight of the cattle (dependent variable).\n
+In this example, hand girth (independent variable) can be used to predict the weight of the cattle (dependent variable).

-X: Cattle hand girth\n
+X: Cattle hand girth

 Y: Cattle weight

 ```R